jmfulgham/jmfulgham/README.md

  * A front end engineering consultant with [Formidable Labs](https://github.com/formidablelabs), a NearForm company, where I played a pivotal role in slashing a client's average page render time from 5 seconds to just 137 milliseconds.
  * A software engineer with [Home Depot](https://github.com/homedepot), I honed my skills in test driven development, and scaling with Google Cloud Platform and Kubernetes.

-Currently I'm looking for a position where I can leverage my skills in React, Typescript and Node.
+Currently I'm looking for a position where I can leverage my skills in React, Typescript and Node/Express.
+I have experience with PostgreSQL databases, and I'm always eager to learn new tech.
 Feel free to reach out to me at [mo@jaimo.net](mailto:mo@jaimo.net)